Will AI Replace Accountants?

 Will AI replace accountants?β–Ύ

-Is accounting a good career in 2026?β–Ύ
+Is accounting still a good career in 2026?β–Ύ

-Which accounting specialisations are most AI-resistant?β–Ύ
+Which accounting specializations are most at risk from AI?β–Ύ